Y-Innovate/LWZMAKE/README.md

 `sh` executes *shell_command(s)* by calling the spawn callable service BPX1SPN.
 This can be one single command, or multiple commands separated by the command delimter ;.

-As you can see in the example, a special variable `.USSHOME` needs to be assigned a USS directory which is to function as the home directory for the given commands.
+As you can see in the example, a special register `.USSHOME` needs to be assigned a USS directory which is to function as the home directory for the given commands.

 Although being able to execute shell commands opens a large range of capabilities, be aware that there's no way to indicate an error in the shell command line instructions that are executed.
 If one of the shell commands has an error, you will simply get the stdout and stderr output returned.